Apple Business Chat will join the B2C communications fray

 Businesses, choose your fighter(s): Apple Business Chat is coming out swinging in the battle between Facebook Messenger, Twitter, WhatsApp Business, and Google My Business, as they vie for dominance in the B2C communication arena.

-Currently in beta, Business Chat uses Apple’s existing iMessage platform for businesses to connect directly with customers, which offers several distinct features:
+Currently in beta, Business Chat uses Apple’s existing iMessage platform for businesses to connect directly with customers using a branded interface.
+ABC offers several distinct features:

 - Every iOS device comes with iMessage